benjaminion/upgrading-ethereum-book/src/book.md

 ##### `JUSTIFICATION_BITS_LENGTH`

-As an optimisation to Casper FFG&mdash;the process by which finality is conferred on epochs&mdash;the beacon chain uses a "$k$-finality" rule.
+As an optimisation to Casper FFG &ndash; the process by which finality is conferred on epochs &ndash; the beacon chain uses a "$k$-finality" rule.
 We will describe this more fully when we look at processing [justification and finalisation](/part3/transition/epoch#def_weigh_justification_and_finalization).
 For now, this constant is just the number of bits we need to store in state to implement $k$-finality.
 With $k = 2$, we track the justification status of the last four epochs.

 ##### `PARTICIPATION_FLAG_WEIGHTS`